2001-Mon Feb 20 22:24:22 MST 2017

 potentially toxic to birds if ingested, and many of these plants are commonly used in decorations during the holidays.
 Mistletoe, holly, poinsettia, lilies, yew and ivy are among the plants that birds should not have access to.
 So if you love holiday plants, better to opt for the fake variety to keep your bird safe.

-Bird owners often have to face the predicament of what to do with their
+Bird owners often have to face the predicament of what to do

 More on Vetstreet.com: